s-broda/QuadraticFormsMGHyp.jl/docs/src/index.md

 # QuadraticFormsMGHyp.jl
 ## Introduction
 This package implements the algorithms from our paper [On Quadratic Forms in Multivariate Generalized Hyperbolic Random Vectors](https://dx.doi.org/10.2139/ssrn.3369208), which deals with tail probabilities and partial moments of quadratic forms.
+The algorithms generalize those of Imhof (Biometrika, 1961) and Broda (Mathematical Finance, 2012).

 Consider the random variable
 ```math